camgunz/pysylva/doc/src/enums.md

 ## Enums vs. ranges and variants

-- Ranges: collections of numbers
+- Range: sequence of numbers
-- Enums: collections of named constant values
+- Enum: set of named constant values
-- Variants: collections of named types
+- Variant: set of named types

 It may help to distinguish between enums and ranges by keeping in mind that arithmetic on enums is impossible.
 Enums are required to be neither continuous